grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 });
 ```

-But I don't like this approach because it is harder to understand, and it has more overhead on runtime.
+However, I don't like this approach because it is harder to understand and has runtime overhead.

-### Conclusion
 As you can see, it is possible to create marker interfaces for commands and queries and use them with MediatR and ASP.NET Core DI.
-As an alternative, I'd consider using more advanced DI Container like Autofac which would make this task a lot easier.
-Another approach I can recommend is using the Command-Handler pattern without MediatR like in [Oskar Dudycz's How to register all CQRS handlers by convention](https://event-driven.io/en/how_to_register_all_mediatr_handlers_by_convention/).
+As an alternative, as shown in [Modular Monolith with DDD repository](https://github.com/kgrzybek/modular-monolith-with-ddd), I'd consider using a more advanced DI Container, such as Autofac, which would make this task much easier.
+Another approach I recommend is to use the Command-Handler pattern without MediatR as described in [Oskar Dudycz's How to register all CQRS handlers by convention](https://event-driven.io/en/how_to_register_all_mediatr_handlers_by_convention/).